Writing (English) | Travel, Tourism (Simplified)

 Where to stay in Phnom Penh?

 The most convenient hotels can be found around Riverside and Tonle Bassac, which are the main areas of interest in the capital.
 Other options might be Boeng Keng Kang or, to some extent, Khan Sen Sok.
-The city is generally safe, but areas like Tuol Tompoung may not be the best for walking around at night.
+The city is generally safe, but areas like Tuol Tompoung may not be the best for walking around at night if you look foreigner — and you probably do.

 3. Sihanoukville – Tropical beaches with crystal-clear waters

 Finally you have Sihanoukville, the top destination for sun and beach lovers.
-Even though Phuket, in Thailand, is the most popular beach area in the region, and despite the fact that Cambodia gives the feeling of being a landlocked country at times, Sihanoukville is a tourist town very well located in one of the most beautiful areas of the Gulf of Thailand.
+It’s true that Phuket, in Thailand, is the most popular beach area in the region, and it’s true that Cambodia gives the feeling of being a landlocked country at times, but Sihanoukville is an amazing place beautifully located in one of the most gorgeous areas of the Gulf of Thailand.

 If you want to step up your holidays and enjoy an even more exotic destination, you can take the leap to Phu Quoc, an island of incomparable beauty where you can get away from the overcrowding of Sihanoukville, discovering hidden beaches and coves where you can reconnect with nature… and disconnect from everything else.